nextjournal/markdown/README.md

 ## Flavor 👅

-By building on top of [markdown-it](https://github.com/markdown-it/markdown-it), We adhere to [CommonMark Spec](https://spec.commonmark.org/0.30/) and also comply with extensions from [Github flavoured Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-).
+By building on top of [markdown-it](https://github.com/markdown-it/markdown-it), we adhere to [CommonMark Spec](https://spec.commonmark.org/0.30/) and also comply with extensions from [Github flavoured Markdown](https://github.github.com/gfm/#what-is-github-flavored-markdown-).
 Additionally, we parse $\LaTeX$ formulas (with $ for inline latex or $$ for equation